-11 = from OC1 output through internal (on-die) path to APLL's feedback input
+11 = APLL1: from OC1 output through internal (on-die) path to APLL's feedback input APLL2: from OC3 output through internal (on-die) path to APLL's feedback input

 Bit 4: Read Current AFBDIV Value (RDCUR).
 See section 5.5.7.
 The system must not cause any frequency increments or decrements during the read of the current APLL feedback divider value; otherwise the bytes of the value read may not be coherent.